 The faces you see below are the students that ABCD is committed to helping through their educational years.
-Most of them are in secondary school, and many are now in colleges and universities all over Tanzania after being supported by ABCD sponsors all through their primary and secondary school years.
+Most of them are in secondary school, and many are now in colleges and universities all over Tanzania after being supported by ABCD sponsors all through their primary and secondary school years and on into post secondary education college and university.
 So we are especially proud of their successes.

-We endeavour to keep in touch with them and every two years we visit as many of these young people as we can.
+We endeavour to keep in touch with them using the internet and an ABCD director travels to Tanzania every year.
 All of them face family poverty and the possibility of leaving school because of financial barriers.
 Some of them are orphans, most have only one parent and some are living with HIV/AIDS.
 When students leave the program we add new students and then visits and interviews take place with their parents or their caregiver(s).

 We try to obtain an artwork from each new student and so each is given art materials and some instruction as we ask them to create a drawing or painting of their dream for their own future or of some aspect of their lives in Tanzania.
 It’s overwhelming to see the light of creativity and joy shine in their eyes when they start to draw or paint.
 Most of these youngsters have never seen coloured pencils or paints but the innate creativity of childhood always comes through.